UmbrellaSampler/carnd-term1-2_traffic_sign_classifier/writeup.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-For all prediction and in the limits of numerical accuracy the model is 100% right.
+For all predictions and in the limits of numerical accuracy the model predicts with a certainty of 100%.
 This might due to fact that these images were not taken by a camera but artificially created.

 For the first image, the model is 100% sure that this is a yield sign (probability of 1.0).
 The top five soft max probabilities were